AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

 - Options menu for files and folders

 But, it introduces an enhanced Search and filtering experience, designed to improve usability and efficiency.

+>[!NOTE]
+>
+>Starting with 2026.09.0, Explorer uses a new paginated API to improve performance and reduce load times for large folders.
+This setting is enabled by default.
+To disable it, contact your Customer Success Team.
+When enabled:
+> * Parent folder: Files and folders load using infinite scrolling.
+The first 50 items are loaded initially, with additional items fetched automatically as you scroll.
+> * Child folders: Expanding a folder loads the first 50 items.
+If additional items are available, a Load More button appears.
+Select it to load the next 50 items, and repeat as needed.

 For detailed information on the context menu for files and folders, view [Options menu](#options-menu).